HomeMy WebLinkAboutAgenda Bill 10.A 02/03/2003CITY OF PETALUMA, CALIFORNIA "

 by the glass coatings on theirproducts.

-This accounts -for only pari..of the prob-
+This accounts -for only part. of the prob-

-lem, however because some fading still
+lem, however, because some fading still

 occurs in the visible spectrum.
 To deter-